 Services Offered and What to Expect

-First visits are 15-20 minute long sessions to introduce the student to services and identify the student's concerns.
-The occupational therapist will work with a student to begin exploring resources and discussing strategies toward meeting the student's goal(s).
+First visits are focused on introducing the student to services and additional resources, and identifying the student's concerns.
+The occupational therapist will work with a student to begin exploring resources and strategies toward meeting the student's goal(s).

-Follow-up visits may be up to one-hour long and focus on reviewing progress made toward goals and discussing additional behaviors and strategies to sustain healthy change.
+Follow-up visits focus on reviewing progress made toward goals and discussing additional behaviors and strategies to sustain healthy change.
 The occupational therapist will discuss with the student regarding the frequency of meetings.
 Meetings are designed to be flexible to accommodate students' schedules and needs.

 How do I pick between OT and counseling?